The Vehicle Inspection Checklist: Everything You Need to Know

 Fail to complete them?
 You could face fines, roadworthiness failures, and even risk losing your O-Licence.

 Yet too many fleets are still relying on memory, spreadsheets, or outdated systems to manage these critical inspections.
-That’s a risk your operation can’t afford, especially when compliance, safety, and uptime are all on the line.
+Your operation can’t afford that risk, especially when compliance, safety, and uptime are all on the line.

 In this article, we’ll break down everything you need to know about vehicle inspection checklists, how they differ from daily checks, and how to simplify the entire process using digital fleet software.